Hire the Top 2% of

 Arc is trusted by hundreds of startups and tech companies around the world, and we’ve matched thousands of skilled Web Accessibility developers with both freelance and full-time jobs.
 We’ve successfully helped Silicon Valley startups and larger tech companies like Spotify and Automattic hire Web Accessibility developers.

-Not only can you expect to find the most qualified Web Accessibility engineer on Arc, but you can also count on your account manager and the support team to make each hire a success.
+Not only can you expect to find the most qualified Web Accessibility developer on Arc, but you can also count on your account manager and the support team to make each hire a success.
 Enjoy a streamlined hiring experience with Arc, where we provide you with the developer you need, and take care of the logistics so you don’t need to.

-How does Arc vet a developer’s Web Accessibility skills?
+How does Arc vet a Web Accessibility developer's skills?

 Arc has a rigorous and transparent vetting process for all types of developers.
 To become a vetted Web Accessibility developer for hire on Arc, developers must pass a profile screening, complete a behavioral interview, and pass a technical interview or pair programming.